Muddy says: This leafy pre- and prep has a strong academic record, wonderfully quirky features and even its very own sailing lake.

 There is woodland all over the grounds – you could spend forever exploring every nook and cranny and still find something new.
 And making the most of this, the school has both an outdoor classroom, which is used by the whole school for any lesson that would benefit from some fresh air and a change of scene, as well as a Forest School setting, which is used every week by the pre-prep classes.

-For slightly more man-made facilities, the school has it’s very own riding stables (complete with New Forest ponies), a 17m outdoor pool (which is used during the warmer months) and the children also have access to the full-size 18-hole golf course next door.
+For slightly more man-made facilities, the school has its very own riding stables (complete with New Forest ponies) and dedicated equestrian centre, a 17m outdoor pool (which is used during the warmer months) and the children also have access to the full-size 18-hole golf course next door.
 Absolutely perfect for getting that practice going for the US Open.

 Although there are boarding facilities here, you’ll find that the majority of kids are local day pupils, with space for up to 60 boarding at any one time.
 The school offers flexi-boarding with their very own Walhampton Express picking up and dropping off kids for families on the London trainline.